hanseysong/DreamChaser/DreamChaser/README.md

 - However he didn’t see a service like general consulting.
 He then tried to ask for more info and price by sending a message through contact us.
 - Received message from DreamChaser, saying that he can add a mock interview in the cart and the platform will do the communication.
 He added a mock interview in the cart and checkout.

+# How to Use:
+To view the website locally, there is no need to set up any environment.
+Open index.html and navigate through everything!

+# Tools used:
+- HTML5, CSS, JavaScript
+- Supabase for integrated online database
+- Owl Carousel as animate plugin
+- JQuery for resizable elements and adaption of different screen sizes